 There's also an arcade (great for older siblings who may get dragged along).
 The video games include old-school classics like Ms. Pac-Man and Galaga, and contemporary fare like The Fast and the Furious, California Speed and Jambo!
 Safari, all 50 cents per play.
 There are also claw "games" where kids can try to win little prizes... usually to no avail.

 Kids Playhouse really has all the bases covered: There's even a snack bar where you can buy fast eats, like individual pizza pies.
 My daughter devoured hers while watching Disney Junior, which was playing on the flat-screen TV.
 (Now do you see why she never wanted to leave?)
 There are also tables and chairs near the Adventure Maze, so adults can purchase a drink and then utilize the free Wi-Fi while keeping an eye on their kids.

 Drop-in play (up to four hours) costs $7 per child and is offered seven days a week—assuming the play space isn't booked for a private party.
-I strongly recommend that you check Kids Playhouse's Facebook page before you go, since the owners are very good about posting when the space will be closed for an event.

 Kids Playhouse is already quite a popular birthday party spot.
 Packages include two hours of private party time for up to 15 kids, pizza and juice for children, beverages for adults, a gift for the birthday child, balloons, invitations, game tokens and other perks.
 Packages cost $295 Monday-Thursday and $395 Friday-Sunday.